 Vulkan is a low-level graphics API used to program the GPU to perform graphics rendering and other tasks.
 It is a modern, high-performance replacement of the legacy OpenGL API.
 It is supported by all desktop and mobile GPU vendors, and support is included in all recent graphics drivers, although you may need to install the small Vulkan API loader manually.

-Release 5.8 officially enables the new Vulkan backend renderer as the default, replacing the OpenGL renderer.
+OmniSci Release 5.8 officially enables the new Vulkan backend renderer as the default, replacing the OpenGL renderer.
 Releases before 5.8 use OpenGL.
+The new Vulkan renderer was first made available as Beta functionality in Release 5.7.

 For Release 5.7 and up, a Vulkan API loader library is required to be installed regardless of which renderer you use.
 See the Troubleshooting guide below for details on how to install the Vulkan API loader.